nidhi-shree/automated-cloud-backup/README.md

 ```

 Notes:
-- Browsers cannot directly execute local shell commands or delete local folders for security reasons.
-The toolbar buttons copy commands (e.g., `python backup_to_b2.py`) to your clipboard and show toasts with instructions.
+- The Flask backend (`server.py`) handles saving content and triggering backup/restore operations.
-- When developing locally (opened from the file system), some browsers may restrict `fetch` from reading local JSON.
-Use a simple local server if needed (e.g., `python -m http.server` in the `site/` directory).
+- When developing locally, run `python server.py` and access the site at http://localhost:5000.

 ---